zhiweigu2000/Job-finding/Machine Learning.md

 - Regression

-## Xgboost
+## XGBoost

-Extreme gradient boosting
+Shortcomings of previous models are identified by the gradient rather than high weight points

 1. Create a binary decision tree using the feature based on the residual (baseline-actual)